The Dos and Don’ts of a Small Business

 Final Thoughts on the Dos and Don’ts List

 While every business is different these top do’s and do not’s can help you avoid drama or focus on the positive of what you are doing with your business.
 Hiring great people doesn’t mean hiring your best friends; some great employees are out there that you do not know yet.
 Don’t rush to expand your business, ride the wave and see how the business cycle works for a few years before jumping the gun and opening more locations.
+Many things influence entrepreneurial success and some simply are not in your power.

 Knowing when to leave your business is a tough one, but one almost all business owners will face.
 Ending your relationship with your business doesn’t mean failure; it just means its time for your next great idea to come to life.